UWCS/rs118/resources/2/notes.md

 - The buffer is modified behind the scenes when we modify the string's size using `String::push_str()`
 - The memory is **automatically freed when the owning variable goes out of scope**

 This last bit is really key.
 Using the example above, we can see that `s` goes out of scope at the closing brace. `s` is the variable that _owns_ the string, so the as the owner goes out of scope, the memory is freed.
-This is done using a special function called [`drop()`](https://doc.rust-lang.org/std/ops/trait.Drop.html#tymethod.drop), which rust calls for us and is implemented automatically for most types.
+This is done using a special function called [`drop()`](https://doc.rust-lang.org/std/ops/trait.Drop.html#tymethod.drop), which Rust calls for us and is implemented automatically for most types.

 (This concept will be familiar to you if you know about the concept of Resource Acquisition Is Initialization (RAII) in C++)